gmlang/ezplot/to-do.md

 * ~~refactor the code for xlab, ylab, title, ... into its own function~~
 * ~~Likert plot (aka, diverging stacked barplot)~~
 * ~~horizontal barplot (ggstance)~~
+* put all examples under /inst.
+See [here](https://github.com/jrnold/ggthemes/tree/master/inst)
 * lollipop plot (ggalt)
 * Dumbbell plot (ggalt)
+* update scale_axis to work with the pipe operator, and preserve the current ticks and distances

 ### whole pkg
 * ~~add versions of dependent packages~~